Reviews You Can Rely On

 Midsole EVA

-We love the exceptional traction of the Salomon X Ultra 4 Gore-Tex.
+Our women's hiking shoe testing team also loved the exceptional traction of the Salomon X Ultra 4 Gore-Tex.
+The Contagrip MA outsole confidently took on wet, loose, hardpack, and muddy terrain with no trouble.
 Their lightweight design is versatile and feels sleek, making them a joy to wear on tough missions.
 Great midfoot stability and a solid base make these hiking shoes well-suited to technical terrain and scrambling over loose or slippery surfaces.
 The synthetic welded upper locks your forefoot and heel securely in place, while the Gore-Tex lining keeps your feet dry.
+We measured a flood height of 3.5 inches, so we had no trouble crossing shallow streams.
 Though the X Ultra 4 toe box is wider than previous versions, they're still longer and narrower than other women's hiking shoes we tested.

 Salomon's Quicklace system here again proves divisive.
 Its convenience for quickly slipping on is hindered by static laces that don't allow the same amount of give as other hiking shoes.
 Ours also tended to work their way loose, forcing us to stop and tighten them more often than traditional lace shoes.
 The lace storage pocket also tore early in our testing, not giving us confidence in the system's longevity.
 Still, with impressive traction and responsive support, the X Ultra 4 GTX is a great choice for tackling rugged environments.
-The La Sportiva Spire GTX scored higher, but it's also a lot more expensive and heavier.
+The La Sportiva Spire GTX scored higher for its comfort and even better traction, but it's also a lot more expensive and heavier.

 Read more: Salomon X Ultra 4 Gore-Tex review